rumpl/pepper/README.md

 Pepper is good for you.

+## Installation

+With composer for a local lala.

+With PEAR:
+   pear install pepper

 ## Rules

 Pepper has a growing number of rules that you can activate at your will: